codacy/docs/CONTRIBUTING.md

 ## Releasing a new version of the documentation

 We must release a new version of the documentation when there is a new release of the [Codacy Self-hosted chart](https://github.com/codacy/chart).

-This involves updating the documentation of the chart on the Latest version of the documentation as well as creating a dedicated documentation version for the new release:
+This involves updating the documentation of the chart on the Latest version of the documentation as well as creating a dedicated documentation version for the new release.

+### Updating the Latest documentation version

+First, update the Latest documentation version with the new chart documentation:

-1. Use a pull request to update the version of the chart submodule on the `master` branch.
+1. Create a new branch to update the Latest documentation version.

-    To do this, edit the file [`.gitmodules`](.gitmodules) and update the branch of the chart submodule to the correct release branch.
+1. Edit the file [`.gitmodules`](.gitmodules) and update the branch of the chart submodule to the correct release branch.
 For example:

     ```text
     [submodule "submodules/chart"]